 Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Plan holds financial instruments denominated in currencies other than the functional currency.
+The Plan holds amounts of cash and cash equivalents denominated in currencies other than the functional currency.
 It is therefore exposed to currency risk as the value of the financial instruments denominated in other currencies will fluctuate due to changes in exchange rates.